HayaBinsalim/Speech-to-text/README.md

 ```

 ## Storing in database
-We will be using PHP here.
+We will be using ```PHP``` here.
 This part is where the text and the database meet.
 The text is sent by the back end to this file that will send it then to the databse and store it there.
+It manages the connection to the ```MySQL``` database and executes the SQL query to store the data.
 It will show “Logged successfully” for when the text is stored without errors.
 The commands below are the ines used for this file.
 ```
 <?php
 header('Content-Type: application/json');